averagebagelenjoyer/2BOS/README.md

 ### What is the point?
 GUI is easy to use, learn, and understand.
 CLI is easy to make, fast, and efficient.
 So why not combine the two?

+# ???
+*"yoooo what if i made the first fully TUI based operating system? ight bet."*

+*-AverageBagelEnjoyer 2025*